 David Walgren: I will say that I was always reluctant to call any of Michael’s children to testify at the trial and any media reports stating differently were based on pure speculation.
 My feeling was that the children had already had to experience enough trauma and I did not want to compound that by having them endure testifying in such a highly publicized setting about such an emotional and painful experience.

-David Walgren: Dr. Shafer is a brilliant, compassionate, and giving individual who pursues all science with the goal of ascertaining the truth.
-It was a privilege and honor to learn from someone so skilled in his field.
+David Walgren: Dr Shafer is a brilliant, compassionate, and giving the individual who pursues all science with the goal of ascertaining the truth.
+It was a privilege and honour to learn from someone so skilled in his field.
 I also spent long hours reading medical articles and other scientific publications.
 My goal was not only to learn the science but to be able to present it to members of the jury in a manner that they would understand.
-To the extent I was successful in doing that, I owe a great deal to Dr. Shafer and the tremendous amount of work he put into the case.
+To the extent I was successful in doing that, I owe a great deal to Dr Shafer and the tremendous amount of work he put into the case.

 MJJC: Casey Anthony Defense Team said they utilized case pertinent online resources while preparing for their case.
 Did Michael Jackson fan sites/ blogs and social networks play any role in your preparations?

 David Walgren: Fan sites, blogs and other social media did not play a large role in my preparation.
 Although I was aware of some of these sites, I tried to approach this case as I would any other—by being as prepared and knowledgeable as possible in regard to the evidence and the law.
 Toward that goal, I tried to avoid distractions that would take time away from my goal.